CODEMASTERSTACK/Todo-List/README.md

 The app allows any user to create a task with selecting a particular Date and time, edit and delete tasks, and also provides a feature to mark tasks as completed.

-📱 **Mobile App:** Included is an APK created using Apache Cordova for a better mobile experience of this web application.
+📱 **Mobile App:** Included an APK created using Apache Cordova for a better mobile experience of this web application.

 ## Features
 1. ✏️ Create new tasks with a description, date, and time